StillNotWorking/LMS-helper-script/README.md

 ---------------------------------------------------------------

-### To run a bash script
+# How to run a bash script
 simply type:
 ```
 ~$ bash [scriptname]
 or
 ~$ sudo bash [scriptname] if administrator privileges are needed
 ```
-If you like to have the script as part of your system as a command you might want to make it executable and for safety have root be the owner.<sup>1</sup>
+If one like to have a script as part of the system as a command we make it executable.
+And for safety have root be the owner of the file.<sup>1</sup>

-Change the file owner and group
+**Change the file owner and group**
 ```
 ~$ sudo chown root:root [filename]
 ```
-select one of these two methods to make the script executable:
+**Select one of these two methods to make the script executable:**

 `chmod u+x`  your new command must run with `sudo` as file owner 'u=user' are set to root.
 This can be confusing if one forget `sudo` as the error are as if the file is missing.
 ```
 ~$ sudo chmod u+x [filename]